Uncertainty Relation for Non-Hermitian Systems: Acknowledgements

-\paragraph{Conclusion:} The Heisenberg uncertainty relation \eqref{Heis-Rob} does not apply to the non-Hermitian systems.~In this letter, we have shown that for $\mathcal{PT}$-invariant non-Hermitian systems the observables need not necessarily be Hermitian operators but good observables \eqref{good obs}.~We have constructed the uncertainty relation \eqref{Heis-Rob_G} for these good observables and identified MUS which mark a boundary for the violation of the uncertainty relation.~Finding such good observables is in general a tedious tasks, however our work suggests that the non-Hermitian Hamiltonian itself qualifies as one such good observable in the $\mathcal{PT}$-symmetric phase.~This fact can be used as a diagnostic tool to detect the EP for a general $N\times N$ Hamiltonian that can also be experimentally realized in an ultracold fermionic system as a Hamiltonian with gain and loss term.~It is of great scope to look at the time evolution dynamics of non-Hermitian systems in the context of uncertainty relation and also the behaviour of tighter sun uncertainty relation for such systems. \paragraph{Acknowledgements:} RM acknowledges the DST-Inspire fellowship by the Department of Science and Technology, Government of India, SERB start-up grant (SRG/2021/002152), and IIT Tirupati CPDA grant for their support.~NS acknowledges the IOE seed grant by the Banaras Hindu University (Seed Grant II/2021-22/39995).
+RM acknowledges the DST-Inspire fellowship by the Department of Science and Technology, Government of India, SERB start-up grant (SRG/2021/002152), and IIT Tirupati CPDA grant for their support.~NS acknowledges the IOE seed grant by the Banaras Hindu University (Seed Grant II/2021-22/39995).
 BPM acknowledges the research grant for faculty under IoE Scheme (Number 6031) of Banaras Hindu University, Varanasi.~The authors acknowledge Arun K Pati, Aravinda S., and Francisco M. Fernandez for fruitful discussions.